oTree-org/otree-core/docs/app/views.rst

 views.py
 ========

-A View defines a single web page that is shown to users.
+A View defines a single web page that is shown to participants.
 It is implemented as a Python class -- more specifically, a Django `class-based view <https://docs.djangoproject.com/en/dev/topics/class-based-views/generic-display/>`__.

-If your experiment involves showing the user a sequence of 5 pages, your views.py will contain 5 View classes.
+If your experiment involves showing the participant a sequence of 5 pages, your views.py will contain 5 View classes.

 Here is what the code of a View should define (along with what attribute/method defines it):

-- Whether a given player sees this View (or whether it should be skipped): ``is_displayed()``
+- Whether a given participant sees this View (or whether it should be skipped): ``is_displayed()``
 - What HTML template to display: ``template_name``
 - What form to display on the page: ``form_class``
 - What variables to insert into the template (for displaying dynamic content), and how to calculate those variables: ``get_template_variables``
-- What to do after the user has submitted a valid form: ``after_form_validates``
+- What to do after the participant has submitted a valid form: ``after_form_validates``

-When a user visits your site, they are routed through your views in the order you specify in :py:meth:`Treatment.sequence`.
+When a participant visits your site, they are routed through your views in the order you specify in :py:meth:`Treatment.sequence`.
-The user must submit a valid form before they get routed to the next page.
+The participant must submit a valid form before they get routed to the next page.
 If the form they submit is invalid (e.g. missing or incorrect values), it will be re-displayed to them along with the list of errors they need to correct.